wushuaibuaa/autocomplete-en-en/README.md

 An [autocomplete-plus](https://github.com/atom/autocomplete-plus) provider completing English words with the hint of English explanation.

 This package requires [autocomplete-plus](https://github.com/atom/autocomplete-plus) and [fuzzaldrin](https://github.com/atom/fuzzaldrin).
 The package [fuzzaldrin](https://github.com/atom/fuzzaldrin) is one of the core package of atom which has been installed by default.
 This package offers a fuzzy match function which is useful for uncertain words.
+The dictionary is based on the Oxford advanced learner dictionary.

 # Usage
 For the defined file types, it will complete automatically.
 Like the figure shows below.